 For MetaTrader VT Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Vestle provides neither of these.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do VT Markets and Vestle differ in terms of minimum deposit?
 What about average spreads and funding options?

-VT Markets requires a minimum deposit of $200, while Vestle requires a minimum deposit of -1.
-From our testing we found VT Markets offers spreads of 1.2 (September 2021), while Vestle offers spreads of -1.
-VT Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Vestle supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+VT Markets requires a minimum deposit of $100, while Vestle requires a minimum deposit of -1.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that VT Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas Vestle supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, VT Markets or Vestle?
+Which broker offers more tradeable asset classes, VT Markets or Vestle?